 Per the NCBI, the repercussions of undiagnosed SIS can be catastrophic: “If, within several weeks, the athlete returns to play and sustains a second head injury, diffuse cerebral swelling, brain herniation, and death can occur.
 SIS can occur with any two events involving head trauma.
 While rare, it is devastating in that young, healthy patients may die within a few minutes.”

 If your child or someone you love has suffered a traumatic brain injury, the experienced Alabama injury lawyers at Mezrano Law Firm can help explain your rights.
 We work with doctors experienced in brain injury cases.
 Our goal is to ensure that those who are responsible are held fully accountable.
 For help now, call us at 205-206-6300 or use our contact form.
-We have offices located in Birmingham, Tuscaloosa, Mobile, Montgomery, Florence, and Gadsden.
+We have offices located in Birmingham, Florence, Gadsden, Mobile, Montgomery, and Tuscaloosa.